 Visit Chioggia by car

 When you travel to Chioggia from Venice by car there are several (cheap) options to park your car.
 I recommend parking just before you enter the peninsula.
 Parking is way cheaper over here.
-Especially in comparison to Venice, parking in Chioggia is quite cheap.
+Especially in comparison to Venice, parking in over here is quite cheap.

 Travel from Venice to Chioggia by bus or boat

 If you don’t like the hassle of parking and traffic in Italy you could choose to travel to Chioggia by bus.
 The distance is 55 kilometers and the trip will take you about an hour and a half.
-Another great option is to travel from Venice to Chioggia by boat.
+Another great option is to take the boat from Venice to Chioggia.
 During high season boats leave from the famous San Marco Square in Venice every day.
 This trip takes a bit more time than traveling by bus but the trip is even more amazing while you travel through Laguna Veneta.

 What to do in Chioggia: These are the most stunning highlights